 The following are the salient features of Django:

-- Rapid Development: Django was developed with the aim to provide a framework that cuts down the time for developing web projects.
+Django was developed with the aim of providing a framework that cuts down the time for developing web projects.

 - An extensible authentication system.